Installation of the app

 1. For Certbot to work, there are actually two things you need to install.
 You can follow this guide from the official website.
 Please follow their guide until step 5.

 2. To secure your town, we first need to make sure your domains are already updated and already redirect to the correct server.
 To verify if they are already set up correctly, go to main.yourdomain.com (or whatever you used) and check if there is some sort of error from nginx.
 If it’s not there yet, you’ll have to wait a little bit before getting your certificates.
-This can take up to 48 hours in some cases.
+This is because your domain isn’t pointing to the server yet.
+This can take up to 48 hours to happen in some cases.
+So if this happened to you just be patient for now, I know this sucks, but it can happen.

 3. When you did see the error from nginx, you can now just run certbot --nginx to apply the certificates.
 The CLI will ask your for a few things.
 For example, they’ll ask you to enter your email address.
 Please do, so you are always notified if something is wrong with your certificates.
 When they finally ask which domains you want to secure, just leave the field blank to select all of them.
 Certbot will then do its magic and you are officially done with the setup.